Updated Jan 2020

 There’s a heap of airfare watchdog sites out there these days, and how they help you to find cheap flights is to spot abnormally low fares.
 Airlines do stuff up sometimes or try and sell a few seats on the cheap, and these guys are your best bet for finding these bargains.
 I’d start with Airfare Watchdog and then work your way through the others to find ones you feel comfy with.

-Find The Cheapest Places
+Find The Cheapest Airport

-Kiwi is an awesome tool to find cheap flights to airports you may not have thought about in your search.
+Kiwi is an excellent tool to find cheap flights to airports you may not have thought about in your search.
 When searching, pop in your departure city and date range.
 It’ll then show you approximate costs to a heap of countries and cities, which you can quickly sort through to make sure you’ve picked the best arrival airport.

 Book Flights Individually

-Although it’s easier to book your flights all at once, you’d be surprised by how much you can save sometimes by booking each flight leg separately.
+Although it’s easier to book your flights all at once, you’d be surprised by how much you can sometimes save by booking each flight leg separately.
 I check if this is the case for all multileg flights I take and have saved a bucketload doing so.
 As a bonus, if your flight has a stopover in a city you’re keen to visit, you can stop there for a few days and then continue your journey onwards.

 Use Budget Airlines

-Some of my favourite budget airlines include:
+Some of my favourite cheaper/budget airlines include:

 Check With Airlines Directly